 Fitzwilliam came into being as a College by Royal Charter in 1966, not as a new creation but after nearly a century of evolution.
-This year marks 50 years as an independent college in the University.
+2016 marked 50 years as an independent college in the University.

 A brief history of Fitzwilliam